iifl-logo

 (B) The Company has maintained proper records showing full particulars of intangible assets.

-(b) The Company has a regular programme of physical verification of its property, plant and equipment, capital work-in-progress and relevant details of right-of-use assets under which the assets are physically verified in a phased manner over a period of three year, which in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-In accordance with this programme, certain property, plant and equipment, capital work-in- progress and relevant details of right-of-use assets were verified during the year and no material discrepancies were noticed on such verification.
+(b) The Company has a regular programme of physical verification of its property, plant and equipment, capital work-in-progress, and relevant details of right-of-use assets under which the assets are physically verified in a phased manner over a period of three years, which in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+In accordance with this programme, certain property, plant and equipment was verified during the year and no material discrepancies were noticed on such verification.

 (c) The title deeds of all the immovable properties (including investment properties) held by the Company (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee), disclosed in note 2 to the standalone financial statements, are held in the name of the Company, except for the following properties, for which the Companys management is in the process of getting the registration in the name of the Company:

-No 2003-04 Held in the name of erstwhile transferor companies which were amalgamated with the Company.
-Also refer note 62
+21.44 Abhishek Cement Limited No 2003-04 Held in the name of erstwhile transferor companies which were amalgamated with the Company.
+Also refer note 64

 (d) The Company has adopted cost model for its Property, Plant and Equipment (including right-of-use assets) and intangible assets.
 Accordingly, reporting under clause 3(i)(d) of the Order is not applicable to the Company.